larstvei/litt/chapters/11_literate.md

 create this, perhaps strange-looking, function that finds a definition by its name.
-What makes it a bit strange, is that `definition->str` already gives us a definition from its name, but this definition lacks the metadata.
+What makes it a bit strange, is that `definition->str` already gives us a definition from its name, but this definition lacks metadata.
+The first argument `defs` is a assumed to be a set of definitions.
 A Clojure set doubles as a function that returns `nil` when given a value that is not in the set, and returns the value if it is in the set.
 An important detail here, is that it returns the instance of the value that is in the set, meaning that it carries along the metadata.

 `pulse.lit.definitions/locate-definition-by-name`{=ref-def}